 - Try not to overreact or get upset, even if, like the false accusation, the delusion is upsetting.
-Remember, a real disease or disorder is attacking the brain.
+Remember, a real disease is attacking the brain.
 It’s the disease at work, not the person.

 - In cases of mistaken identity, try offering some gentle cues.
 “Gosh, honey, it’s me, Mary, your wife!”
 You can help maintain another’s dignity by saying, “You’ve got such a sense of humor” or “I know I look young enough to be your daughter.”

 - Let the person know you have heard his or her concern.
 “Mom, I’m so sorry your purse is missing.
 That is upsetting.
 Let’s look around just in case it accidentally got misplaced.”
 You can then celebrate with a big smile and hug when you “find” the purse.